 • Examples of the types of legal projects that may be submitted for consideration include: innovative financing, contracting or entity structure, enacted legislation or adopted model laws, or design of new legal courses or tools.

-Qualifying projects will be evaluated against the following criteria: innovation, replicability and/or scalability, and potential impact.
+Qualifying projects will be evaluated against the following criteria: innovation, potential impact, and replicability and/or scalability.

 • Applicants and nominators can submit more than one project for consideration.
 A separate submission form must be completed for each project.